Psyche casta

 Psyche casta is a nocturnal moth from the family Psychidae, the bagworm moths.
 The wingspan of the males ranges from 12 to 15 millimeters.
 They have hairy, brown-metallic shiny wings.
-The grub like females have legs but do not have wings and are yellowish or light brown, except for some dark brown back plates.
-They remain in the case.
+The grub-like females have legs but do not have wings and are yellowish or light brown, except for some dark brown back plates.

 The host plants are from the groups: Poaceae, birch, willow, poplar and Vaccinium.
 The caterpillars make a protective hull from grass.

 The flight time ranges from May to July.

 Originally from the Old World, they have been introduced in North America.